Police and demonstrators clash during protests over the shooting of a Minnesota man during a traffic stop

 For his family, it is difficult to see a way forward without Wright, his aunt Naisha Wright told CNN's Don Lemon.

+Naisha Wright was driving to be with her brother and sister-in-law, Daunte's parents, Monday night.
+Starting in Alabama, she spent hours driving to pick up her mother in Tennessee so they could both go to Minneapolis.
+It will take until 11 a.m.
+Tuesday to get there, but Naisha Wright said being with her family is all she can think about.

+Naisha Wright described her nephew as a young man who loved his family and was loved by them, Wright said.
+His parents have been together over two decades, and raised their son in a strong, loving home, she said.

 "How do we put life back together after this?" she asked.
-"My mother shouldn't have to burying her grandchild my brother and my sister shouldn't be burying their son."
+"My mother shouldn't have to be burying her grandchild.
+My brother and my sister shouldn't be burying their son."

-Many are looking for character flaws in her nephew to justify the fatal shooting, but she described him as a young man who loved his family and was loved by them, Wright said.

-She questioned how the perpetrators of the Atlanta spa shootings and the shooting at a grocery store in Colorado were apprehended alive, but officers used force on her nephew.

 CNN's Keith Allen, Hollie SIlverman, Peter Nickeas, Holly Yan, Jessica Schneider, Jessica Jordan, Christina Carrega, David Close, Carma Hassan, Shawn Nottingham Brad Parks, Joe Sutton, Eric Fiegel and Alta Spells contributed to this report.